LoopKit/loopdocs/docs/operation/features/ice.md

 ## Glucose Change Display

 Let's take a look at an example day using the screenshot below.
-The graph at the top of your ICE page represents that upward pressure Loop expects from the food entries.
+The graph at the top of your Carbohydrates page represents that upward pressure Loop expects from the food entries.
 The predicted ICE is shown as grey bars.
 As a meal is tracked by Loop, you'll see green bars of observed ICE.

 ![img/ice-3.png](img/ice-3.png){width="700"}
 {align="center"}